 We've already had huge success with Bristol City Council declaring an ecological emergency in February 2020, followed by Bath and North East Somerset Council in July and North Somerset Council in November.
 Alongside the climate emergency that was declared in Bristol in 2018, this shows decisive action rippling through Avon.
 To ensure that large-scale action is taken to tackle these twin emergencies we are calling for a collective approach to nature’s recovery, and are working with councils, businesses and organisations, communities and individuals.
-Together with the Mayor of Bristol and the Natural History Consortium, we’ve developed an Ecological Emergency Strategy for the city to fight for 30% of land managed for wildlife by 2030.
+Together with the Mayor of Bristol, we’ve developed an Ecological Emergency Strategy for the city to fight for 30% of land managed for wildlife by 2030.

 We know that Avon is full of people who love nature and want to take action for wildlife.
 Working together we can achieve the change we want to see.
 It’s not too late to reverse the decline in wildlife, to ensure that wildlife and people can survive and thrive.
 We have already started work across the region with our Nature Recovery Network.
 By tackling the ecological emergency, we will plug the gaps in this network, connecting habitats to allow wildlife to move, feed and thrive across our landscape.
 You can help become a part of the solution to our ecological emergency by joining as a member or donating today.

 Ecological Emergency Strategy

 The strategy we’ve worked on puts forward solutions with four ambitious key goals over the next decade.
 Although this strategy currently applies to Bristol, we hope to extend it through other local authority areas as more councils commit to tackling the ecological emergency.

 Space for nature